Financial Aid

 To be eligible for the Horatio Alger Denny Sanford Scholarship a student must meet the following criteria:

 The Joseph F. and Martha P. Nelson Scholarship award is available to a high school senior/graduate who has not previously attended a post-secondary institution.
 The scholarship is worth $40,000 over four years.
 It is renewable without reapplying, provided the student maintains the required academic performance.
-The Nelson Scholarship has a submission deadline.
+The Nelson Scholarship has submission deadline.

 To Be Eligible: